Get This . . .

 Welcome!
 I am a writer, editor, and college lecturer based in New England.
 I explore people’s relationship to their landscapes.
 I hope you will stay here a while and get to know my work.

 My new book Going Over the Mountain traces my evolution as a wilderness trekker.
 I followed others.
 I tried to teach my daughters resilience.
 I went alone.
 I came back to community.
-It comes out in September from Appalachian Mountain Club Books.
-Preorder it here.
+It came out in September 2023 from Appalachian Mountain Club Books.
+Order one direct from the publisher here.

 I am doing some writing about the hard lives of New Jersey farmers in the twentieth century.
 I wrote a chapter in a book for Rutgers University Press (coming out soon) about New Jersey’s environmental past.